varnishcache/homepage/R1/source/releases/rel7.6.3.rst

 Varnish Cache 7.6.3 is a security release that addresses the vulnerability described in :ref:`VSV00016 <VSV00016>`.

+If upgrading from 7.6.2, you should not expect to encounter any problems.
+However, VMODs have to be recompiled.

 More information:

 * List of most important `Changes in 7.6 <https://varnish-cache.org/docs/7.6/whats-new/changes-7.6.html>`_